-Article 37: COMPETITION ATTIRE, ACCESSORIES AND AIDS
+Article 34: COMPETITION ATTIRE, ACCESSORIES AND AIDS (see appendix 5)

-- 37.1 This aspect of artistry is considered by the CJP. - 37.2 The choice of competition attire, accessories and aids are for the consideration of the CJP.
+- 34.1 The choice of competition attire, accessories and aids are for the consideration of the CJP.
 It must be gymnastic in character and design.
 Attire must be elegant and complement the artistry of an exercise.
-It should not divert attention from the performance of the gymnasts nor require adjustment during an exercise. - 37.3 Partners must wear identical or complementary attire. - 37.4 Women and girls may perform in leotards, one-piece unitards or leotards with skirts.
-Tights are allowed.
-Leotards may be with or without sleeves, but dance style leotards with narrow straps are not allowed. - 37.5 Skirts must cover, but not fall further than the pelvic area of the leotard, tights or unitard.
-The style of the skirt (cut or decoration) is free, but the skirt must always fall back on the hips of the gymnast.
-(The look of "ballet tutu" is forbidden.)
-The skirt must be integrated into the leotard.
-(It may not be removable.)

-- 37.6 Men and boys may compete in leotards or shirts with gymnastic shorts or long gymnastic trousers.
-One-piece suits/unitards are allowed. - 37.7 Dark color legs of trousers, unitards or tights are allowed only if the whole length of color on the legs is broken significantly from the hip to the ankle by light colored decoration or pattern.
+It should not divert attention from the performance of the gymnasts nor require adjustment during an exercise. - 34.2 Partners must wear identical or complementary attire. - 34.3 Women and girls may perform in leotards, one-piece unitards or leotards with skirts.
+Flesh colour tights are allowed.
+Leotards may be with or without sleeves, but dance style leotards with narrow straps are not allowed. - 34.4 Skirts must cover, but not fall further than the pelvic area of the leotard, tights or unitard. - The style of the skirt (cut or decoration) is free, but the skirt must always fall back on the hips of the gymnast. - The look of "ballet tutu" and "island grass" skirt and "dress style" is forbidden. - The skirt must be integrated into the leotard (It may not be removable.) - 34.5 Men and boys may compete in leotards with gymnastic shorts or long gymnastic trousers.
+One-piece suits/unitards are allowed. - 34.6 The competitive attire should respect the gender of the gymnast in design. - 34.7 Very dark color legs of trousers, unitards or tights are allowed only if the whole length of color on the legs is broken from the hip to the ankle by light colored decoration or pattern.
+The breaking must be simple and not overdone.
 The length and type of the fabric covering the legs must be identical on both legs.
-Only the decoration may be different. - 37.8 For safety reasons, loose clothing, raised attachments and accessories are not allowed.
-All attire for men and women must be close fitting to allow the judges to properly evaluate body lines. - 37.9 All attire must be modest including the use of proper undergarments.
+Only the decoration may be different. - 34.8 For safety reasons, loose clothing, raised attachments and accessories are not allowed.
+All attire for men and women must be close fitting to allow the judges to properly evaluate body lines. - 34.9 All attire must be modest including the use of proper undergarments.
 The cut of the leg of leotards must not go above the iliac crest (hipbone).
 The neckline must be no further down than half the sternum in the front, or below the lower line of the shoulder blades in the back.
-Lace and transparent material on the torso must be fully lined. - 37.10 Provocative, swimsuit, character outfits and photographs in the design are forbidden. - 37.11 Competitors may perform with or without footwear which must be flesh color or white, clean and in good repair.
-For men, when they wear trousers, footwear (gym shoes, socks) must be worn.. - 37.12 The identification of the athlete's federation must be clearly visible on competitive attire.
-This may be woven into the fabric or form part of its design.(As in FIG Competition clothing and advertising rules cycle 2013-2016) - 37.13 Advertising as specified in the FIG Competition clothing and advertising rules. - 37.14 Each competition attire infringement is penalized by the CJP.
+Lace and transparent material on the torso must be fully lined. - 34.10 Provocative, swimsuit, character outfits and photographs in the design are forbidden.

+- 34.11 Competitors may perform with or without footwear which must be flesh color or white, clean and in good repair.
+For men, when they wear trousers, footwear (gym shoes, socks) must be worn.. - 34.12 The identification of the athlete's federation must be clearly visible on competitive attire.
+This may be woven into the fabric or form part of its design.(As in FIG Competition clothing and advertising rules cycle 2017-2020) - 34.13 Advertising as specified in the FIG Competition clothing and advertising rules. - 34.14 Each competition attire infringement is penalized by the CJP.